 The Guardian reports that David Cameron is “under fire” after he claimed he knew nothing about a controversial Tory youth group, the Young Britons’ Foundation.
 Several members of Cameron’s team, including shadow defence secretary Liam Fox, addressed a YBF rally last month and at least 11 prospective Tory candidates have been delegates or speakers at training conferences run by the YBF.
 The leadership of the YBF has described the NHS as “the biggest waste of money in the UK”, claimed global warming is “a scam”, and suggested that the waterboarding of prisoners can be justified.
 The Conservative party’s link to the YBF was front page news last month leading a Labour source to say Mr Cameron’s denial was “unbelievable”.

 The right-wing press keeps up its attacks on the Liberal Democrats with The Sun running a front page “Lib-Dumb Exclusive” as “Clegg’s secret election dossier found in cab”.
 According to the paper, “The dossier [with notes on the first leaders’ debate] … was left in the back of a cab on Thursday at about 10.30pm, soon after the end of the first election debate.”
 The note includes advice including “Avoid unilateral disarmament implication.”
 Last night the driver, who picked up the Lib Dem man from Parliament and drove him to North West London, said: “It’s extraordinary that someone like him could just leave this stuff in a taxi.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.